2024-25 Catalog

 Theory, algorithms, and applications of discrete optimization.
 Focus on mathematical and algorithmic foundations with emphasis on techniques most successful in current software implementations, such as convexification and enumeration.
 Use of commercial and open source software and frameworks for solving discrete optimization problems will be discussed.

-ISE 424 Robotic Systems and Applications 3 Credits
+ISE 424 Industrial Automation and Robotics 3 Credits

 ISE 426 Optimization Models and Applications 3 Credits